Jacynta Galabadaarachchi: Early life

 Galabadaarachchi began playing soccer at age five after watching her brother play.
 She was later invited to Manchester City W.F.C.
 Academy and spent eight weeks training with the team.
 At age 14, her request to play for an under-15 boys premier league team was denied by Football Federation Victoria; the decision was later overturned.

 Club career

 Melbourne City, 2016–2017

 In October 2016 at age 15, Galabadaarachchi signed with Melbourne City for the 2016–17 season, and made five appearances for the club, playing primarily as a striker.
 After getting limited playing time at Melbourne City, Galabadaarachchi went to England and trained with various professional teams over there.
 Despite offers she was unable to sign a pro contract as she was under 18.

 Perth Glory, 2018–2019

 Galabadaarachchi returned to Australia and signed with Perth Glory for the 2018–19 W-League season.

 West Ham United, 2019–2020

 In July 2019, Galabadaarachchi secured a move to English FA WSL side West Ham United.

 Napoli, 2020–2021

 Galabadaarachchi signed on loan with Italian team Napoli in September 2020.

 Celtic, 2021–2023

 Galabadaarachchi signed for SWPL side Celtic in February 2021.
+She quickly became a fan favourite regularly scoring for the club.
 In July 2023, Celtic confirmed that Galabadaarachchi would leave the club.